The page for smartphones is this place

 Please refer to the links below for details of each target, progress made so far, and future initiatives.

-Carbon Neutrality Target (Scope 1, Scope 2) Declaration of Net-zero Greenhouse Gas Emissions in the Investment and Financing Portfolio Retail Transition Financing Target
+Carbon Neutrality Target (Scope1+2) Declaration of Net-zero Greenhouse Gas Emissions in the Investment and Financing Portfolio Retail Transition Financing Target

 Other related sites